-In semester 1 of my first year at ARU, I learned more about the basics of Film theory, which set the grounds for practical modules I took in Semester 2.
-The Film Studies degree program gave me two options to choose from.
+In semester 1 of my first year at ARU, I learned more about the basics of film theory, which set the grounds for practical modules I took in Semester 2.
+The Film Studies degree programme gave me two options to choose from.
 The first option was Introduction to Global Cinema and the second was Introduction to Video 2, a continuation of the module Introduction to Video 1 that I completed in Semester 1.

 Introduction to Video 2

 Since three of my modules in my 1st year were theory based I decided to balance out the modules by taking this practical module.
 Introduction to Video consisted of self-directed projects that helped me gain confidence in filmmaking.
 The experience in this module helped me build my knowledge in Premier Pro editing software and using cameras.

 The second year at Anglia Ruskin University is busy but mostly exciting.
 It consists of many optional modules like Screenwriting: Script to Screen, Screenwriting: The Feature Film, Non-Fiction Filmmaking, and Intercultural Encounters in Global Cinema.
 My two favourite modules from the 2nd year were Non-fiction Filmmaking and 16mm Filmmaking.

 In this module our instructor, Neil Henderson, allowed us to work with 16mm film and Bolex cameras to make a short film.
 We learned to work with both the 16mm film and the Bolex cameras.
 This taught me discipline and patience to create something unique and meaningful.
 This process slows down the filming process, which helps the filmmaker think about each detail within the frame, whether it be lighting or the objects in the frame.